How are whales hunted?

 Why can some countries continue whaling?

 Whaling for profit was banned in 1986.
 But, reluctant to give up the market for whale meat and products, Japan, Iceland and Norway continue to hunt and kill fin, minke and sei whales every year.
-All three nations believe they have a right to hunt whales: Japan claims its objective is scientific research, whilst Norway objects to the ban and Iceland hunts under a dubious ‘reservation’ while Japan has gone it alone and restarted commercial whaling.
+Norway objects to the ban, Iceland hunts under a dubious ‘reservation’ while Japan has gone it alone and restarted commercial whaling.

 Why are dolphins hunted too?